Sound Wavelength Calculator

 Waves are everywhere and manifest in different ways.
-Waves occur when there's a disturbance in a system, and the disturbance travels from one place to another.
+Waves occur when there's a disturbance in a system, and that disturbance travels from one place to another.

 There are two main kinds of waves: mechanical waves and electromagnetic waves.
-The main difference is that mechanical waves need a medium to travel (a material), whereas electromagnetic waves can travel through a vacuum space.
+The main difference is that mechanical waves need a medium to travel (a material), whereas electromagnetic waves can travel through a vacuum.

 Sound is an example of a mechanical wave, and other examples include ripples on the water's surface, seismic shear waves, and water waves.
 Examples of electromagnetic waves are light, microwaves, and radio waves.

-Mechanical waves are classified within three groups, depending on the direction of the periodic motion relative to the movement of the wave:
+Mechanical waves are classified into three groups, depending on the direction of the periodic motion relative to the movement of the wave:

 - Longitudinal waves: Each particle moves back and forth in the same direction as the wave.